Give Your Heart a Break

 "Give Your Heart a Break" is a song recorded by American singer Demi Lovato for her third studio album Unbroken (2011).
 It was released on January 23, 2012, by Hollywood Records, as the second and final single from the album.
 The song was written and produced by Josh Alexander and Billy Steinberg.
 "Give Your Heart a Break" incorporates drums, violin and strings.
 The latter two, according to music critics, are reminiscent of those used in Coldplay's "Viva la Vida".
 Lyrically, the song chronicles the protagonist's attempt to win over her lover who has been hurt in a previous relationship and is fearful of committing again.
+In 2023, the song was re-recorded for her rock-compilation Revamped with Bert McCracken from the rock band The Used.

 "Give Your Heart a Break" received acclaim from music critics, who mostly praised the production and Lovato's vocals.
-The single debuted at number 72 on the Billboard Hot 100 and peaked at number 16 on the chart, as well as reaching number one on the Billboard Pop Songs chart.
+The single debuted at number 70 on the Billboard Hot 100 and peaked at number 16 on the chart, as well as reaching number one on the Billboard Pop Songs chart.
 The song has debuted at number 33 in New Zealand and has peaked at number nine, marking the first time Lovato had two top 10 singles from one album in the country.
+The song is certified quadruple platinum in the US.

 Background

-Originally, it was announced the second single from the album "Who's That Boy" (featuring Dev), but later was scrapped due to Dev's pregnancy.
+Originally, it was announced that the second single from the album would be "Who's That Boy" (featuring Dev), but this was later scrapped due to Dev's pregnancy.
 "Give Your Heart a Break" was written and produced by Josh Alexander and Billy Steinberg, who are known for her work on The Veronicas' sophomore studio album, Hook Me Up, as well as JoJo's "Too Little Too Late".
 Alexander is credited with having a bigger hand in the song's production, handling all the instruments while programming, recording and engineering the song.
 Chris Garcia shared engineering credits with Alexander while Scott Roewe is credited with providing Logic and Pro Tools technology.
 According to MTV, Lovato explained that despite the play on the word "heartbreak" in the title, the song is about the exact opposite.
 "Last year I began working on a song about a different kind of love," she said.
 "It's a song about showing someone you love that you're the one right in front of them.
 This is a song about faith."